-Finally, take note that all of the experiments "work".
-That is, when all of the equipment is calibrated and when the experiment is executed properly, the experiment produces a result that is consistent with results published in the professional literature.
-If the value that you obtain for a fundamental constant is not in agreement with (or consistent with) values published in the professional literature, you must take the following actions to discover what error has occurred and fix it.
-(1) Where possible, calibrate the equipment and make sure it is working properly (which you should have done before doing the experiment).
+Finally, note that all of the experiments "work".
+That is, when all of the equipment is calibrated and when the experiment is executed properly, the experiment produces a result that is consistent with the professional literature.
+If your value for a fundamental constant is not in agreement with (or consistent with) the values published in the professional literature, you must take the following actions to discover what error has occurred and fix it.
+(1) Calibrate the equipment, and make sure it is working properly (which you should have done before doing the experiment).
 (2) Check the equipment for defects and damage (which you should have done before doing the experiment).
 (3) Consult a faculty member regarding the procedure or the data analysis.
-(4) Ask me to check the equipment.
-Do not disassemble or attempt to repair equipment.
+(4) Ask me to check the equipment for damage and to be sure it is working properly.
+Please do not disassemble or attempt to repair equipment.
 Leave that to me.
 A paper or presentation in which the result is not in agreement with the literature will not receive a particular high score.
-Troubleshooting may take many hours, so it behooves you to plan far ahead and take good notes.

-Bear in mind that professional scientists have no reference values against which to compare their results, but they do have extensive experience conducting experiments, and they execute their experiments with great care.
-In this class, you will be acquiring the kind of experience that allows you to execute experiments with great care, and one component of that experience involves comparing the results of your experiments to well established values in the literature.
-Because you know "the answer", you might be tempted to commit all kinds of terrible crimes against the data.
-You must be extremely careful not to introduce any bias in your work because you know the answer.
+Troubleshooting may take many hours, so it behooves you to plan ahead and take good notes.
+Bear in mind that you are in a transitional state, somewhere between the amateur scientist and the professional.
+Professional scientists have no reference values against which to compare their results, but they do have extensive experience conducting experiments, and they execute their experiments with great care.
+You are building that kind of experience in this class, and one component of that experience involves comparing the results of your experiments to well established values in the literature.
+That being said, you must be extremely careful not to introduce a bias in your work.
+You know "the answer", so you might be tempted to commit all kinds of terrible crimes against the data.
 Stay honest.
 I'm here to help when you get stuck.